pstefanovic/grpc-load-balancing/README.md

 ### Server-Side Ingress Proxy

-The server runs as a headless service but without max age, instead run a proxy in front of server instances.
+The server runs as a headless service but without max age, instead run a **proxy in front of server instances**.
+Proxy runs as a headless service.
+Before opening a connection to the proxy, client runs a DNS resolution on the proxy service name which potentially results in multiple IP addresses, one for each proxy instance - client runs a round-robin balancing between resolved IPs.

 ```sh
 kubectl create namespace proxy